-- Sandra Academy of Salon Services, Inc. does not have a campus security or campus police but a Campus Crime Log is available in the Financial Aid Office at all times. - Crime Alerts Crime Alerts are published when a crime occurs on or near campus that potentially threatens the campus community.
+- (FOR INSTITUTIONS THAT HAVE A CAMPUS SECURITY OR CAMPUS POLICE DEPARTMENT ONLY) Sandra Academy of Salon Services does not have campus security or campus police but that a Campus Crime Log is always available in the Financial Aid Office. - Crime Alerts Crime Alerts are published when a crime occurs on or near campus that potentially threatens the campus community.
 The crime alerts are distributed in a variety of methods, depending upon the incident.
 (See Timely Campus Warnings below.)